California Gold Rush for kids in special education classrooms

 Graphic Organizers

 Graphic organizers are so important in a special education setting.
 Creating a picture or visual representation of a new topic can be very helpful in getting students to make connections to past material.
 This will help with generalization.
-When coming up with activities about the California Gold Rush for kids, consider using circle maps, sorting activities, and a map of California.
+When planning activities about the California Gold Rush for kids, consider using circle maps, sorting activities, and a map of California.

 California Gold Rush sorting and map activity

-Hands-on activities for California Gold Rush for kids
+Hands-on activities for the California Gold Rush for kids

 Who doesn’t like hands-on activities?
 These are a great way for students to make lasting connections, but they can also be a little hard to manage in some special education classrooms.
-I tried lots of different ways to give students an opportunity to pan for gold.
-Some years, it was great weather, and we could do it outside in a baby pool.
+I tried many different ways to give students the opportunity to pan for gold.
+Some years, the weather was great, and we could do it outside in a baby pool.
 This was the most fun, but also messy.

 So, I came up with a way to give students a similar experience if we were stuck inside.
-You can download this complete activity for free, including the “What I learned” worksheet by clicking the button below.
+You can download this complete activity, including the “What I learned” worksheet, for free by clicking the button below.

 California Gold Rush panning for gold activity